Features / Case Studies / Press Releases

 No Reservations Required

 First Come, First Seated!

-Highlights from the 2017 Environmental Film Festival in the Nation's Capital (EFF), March 14-26
+Sneak Peek at the 2018 Environmental Film Festival in the Nation's Capital, March 15-25

-An Evening with Chris Palmer - The Most Important Food Films of All Time
+An Evening with Chris Palmer - The Best Environmental Feature Films from Hollywood

 Founder and Director, Center for Environmental Filmmaking, School of Communication, American University.